Zelexio, reinventing learning

 While AI may seem complex to many teachers, it can be very easy to use for students, thanks to online resources that are accessible and simple to use.
 Various initiatives, such as Alloprof, come to the direct assistance of students.
 "When a student asks a question in the self-help zone, algorithms perform language recognition to suggest avenues of help and answers [which are] written by teachers and peer helpers," explains Jean-François Pilon, Alloprof's Director of Technology.
 This tool provides students with immediate help, at any time of day, for the vast majority of school subjects.

 AI can also help motivate students.
-Primary school teacher Manon Légaré used robot programming in connection with a writing assignment: "The students were very engaged, very motivated, even the students with difficulties were [...]
+Primary school teacher Manon Légaré used robot programming in connection with a writing assignment: "The students were very committed, very motivated, even the students with difficulties were [...]
 As a teacher, you have to dare to learn and discover artificial intelligence. [...]
 As a teacher, you have to dare to learn and discover artificial intelligence," emphasizes Ms. Légaré, who is also a digital pedagogy advisor with the Plan d'action numérique (PAN) at the Ministère de l'Éducation.

 IA AS A WAY TO SAVE TIME IN THE CLASSROOM